phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

   PickupCoil
 ```

+### Composition at the TModel level

-This diagram shows the _composition_ (not class hierarchy) for each Screen's TModel:
+This diagram shows the _composition_ (not class hierarchy) for each Screen's TModel.
+(Note that base class `FELScreenModel` factors out the duplication shown here.)

 ```
 BarMagnetScreenModel